NikitaKozlov/Pury/README.md

   Main Activity Launch <-- 1182ms, execution = 139ms
 App Start <-- 1182ms
 ```
-As you can see, Pury measured time for launching the application, including intermediate stages, `
+As you can see, Pury measured time for launching the application, including intermediate stages,
 like loading data on splash screen and activity’s lifecycle methods.
 For each stage start and stop timestamps are displayed and so as execution time.

-Output for fragment with pagination:
+Output for a screen with pagination:
 ```
 Get Next Page --> 0ms
   Load --> avg = 1.80ms, min = 1ms, max = 3ms, for 5 runs